Executors and Trustees

 Duties of Executors

 The duties of executors are to collect the assets of the deceased estate and distribute them to beneficiaries.
 This is subject to issues such as debts, certainty that the will is the last will of the deceased, and the waiting period after the death of the testator to ensure that the beneficiaries survive the testator for 30 days (s49, Wills Act).

 Before distribution of gifts or assets, the executor is the owner of the deceased’s property.
 The executor is responsible for selling assets if there are money gifts in the will, but no money.

 A beneficiary can only complain to the Supreme Court about an executor for failing to act with diligence on the behalf of the beneficiaries.

 Payment of Executors

-Sometimes a person will be designated as a trustee and an executor.
+Often a person will be designated as an ‘executor and trustee’.
 While an executor’s role finishes with the collection and distribution of the deceased’s assets, a trustee’s role is ongoing.
-For example, a trustee may be requited to continue to perform duties under the will for the continued maintenance of young children, or where there is money to be administered over a longer period.
+For example, a trustee may be required to continue to perform duties under the will for the continued maintenance of young children, or where there is money to be administered over a longer period.